 Located near the historic town of Copperopolis Lake Tulloch has four main channels in an “X” shape.
 With 55 miles of beautiful shoreline it is one of the few lakes in California that allows private waterfront homes and docks.

 The reservoir was created in 1958, is at 504 feet in elevation and covers about 1,260 surface acres.
 The lake is operated by the Oakdale and South San Joaquin Irrigation districts as part of the Tri-Dam Project.
+Recent news about the effects of the continuing drought are here.

 Access to the reservoir is available through privately owned facilities accessible to the public on a fee basis.
 Launching fees at the north end at Tulloch Lake Resort are $10 to $25 depending on the day, and $6 at the South R.V.
 Campground and Marina.